 Ideas for managing teething:

-1. With approval from your child’s doctor, an over-the-counter pain medication, such as acetaminophen or ibuprofen, can be helpful if they are especially uncomfortable and fussy.
+- With approval from your child’s doctor, an over-the-counter pain medication, such as acetaminophen or ibuprofen, can be helpful if they are especially uncomfortable and fussy.

-2. A cold spoon held on their gums or a cold (not frozen) teething ring they can chew may soothe their gums.
+- A cold spoon held on their gums or a cold (not frozen) teething ring they can chew may soothe their gums.

-3. With a clean finger or cool moist cloth, rub their gums using gentle pressure
+- With a clean finger or cool moist cloth, rub their gums using gentle pressure

-4. Some parents have found teething gels to be helpful, but be careful to avoid all products containing benzocaine or lidocaine which can be harmful due to their numbing effects.
+- Some parents have found teething gels to be helpful, but be careful to avoid all products containing benzocaine or lidocaine which can be harmful due to their numbing effects.

 Your child will eventually have 20 baby teeth arriving over the course of two to three years.
 Yes, they may teethe with a majority of this set.
-The good news is that there are typically no teething issues when the set of permanent teeth arrive a few years later.
+The good news is that there are typically no teething issues when the set of permanent teeth arrives a few years later.
 Maybe they are just too busy to notice by then!
 The timing and exact order honestly does not matter, so don’t be concerned if your baby’s experience does not match the chart.

 Another note of importance is that some babies don’t get their first tooth until they are one year old or more.
 We have seen this happen many times, and pediatricians have assured us that their tough gums can chew any food you are allowed to introduce, so no limitations on diet texture.
 The only downside to getting their first tooth later means that they will also be a bit “later” to lose their first tooth, closer to seven years old.
 A social right of passage among their friends, it can be frustrating to not be a part of that kinder/first grade Tooth Club.
 Don’t worry, they will all encounter the Tooth Fairy experience at some point!

-How to care for newbie teeth
+How to brush baby teeth

-The safest, most effective position to brush/floss a baby or young child’s teeth is to lay them down length wise with their head in your lap and resting on the floor.
-Your legs can become secure boundaries on both sides of their head for less side to side wiggle, allowing you to lean forward for an ideal view.
+The safest, most effective position to brush/floss a baby or young child’s teeth is to lay them down length-wise with their head in your lap and resting on the floor.
+Your legs can become secure boundaries on both sides of their head for less side-to-side wiggle, allowing you to lean forward for an ideal view.
 Another helpful tip is to wear a headlight, like runners/hikers wear, on your forehead for light to shine into their very dark mouth.
 This position frees up two hands—using a finger on one hand to lift away the lips and cheeks as you move from tooth to tooth brushing with the other hand.
 Children often fuss and move as they are resistant to you working in their mouth, so the stability of the floor is helpful for safety.

 Another idea is to work with a second adult, both of you sitting in chairs knee to knee facing each other to create a table top.
 Then, have the child straddle one of your laps and lay back into the other.
 One of you holds the baby’s hands while the other does the brushing.
 Having all of your gear ready when you lay your child back makes the effort go much more quickly and effectively.
 We promise that even if they fuss and cry, they will quickly recover and become more passive as you become consistent and they know what to expect.
 On your first visit with us, we are happy to demonstrate this positioning as it is how we safely complete our dental exam.
 We also find that if our patient is accustomed to the reclined position for brushing at home, their dental visits are less stressful as it feels quite familiar.